 When managers encounter workload peaks or require specialized skills or backup support, they often turn to temporary accounting and finance professionals.
-But they’re also showing something else: a preference for temp-to-hire arrangements where they can evaluate potential hires before making them full-time staff.
+But they’re also showing something else: a temp-to-hire strategy where they can evaluate potential hires before making them full-time staff.

 Those are the findings of the latest Benchmarking the Accounting & Finance Function report from Robert Half and the Financial Executives Research Foundation (FERF).